web-infra-dev/rspack/packages/rspack-test-tools/etc/api.md

 import type { Compiler as Compiler_2 } from 'webpack';
 import type { Configuration } from 'webpack';
 import type EventEmitter from 'node:events';
-import { IBasicGlobalContext as IBasicGlobalContext_2 } from '../type';
-import { IBasicGlobalContext as IBasicGlobalContext_3 } from '../../type';
+import { IBasicGlobalContext as IBasicGlobalContext_2 } from '../../type';
 import { IBasicModuleScope as IBasicModuleScope_2 } from '../../type';
 import { ITestCompilerManager as ITestCompilerManager_2 } from '../type';
 import type { RspackOptions } from '@rspack/core';